ShreyaG23/vehicle_fault_detection/README.md

 ```bash
 python main.py
 ```
-this file is editted by shreya 19-12-22
+this file is editted by shreya in github 19-12-22